JavaPLT coding conventions

 Never catch and do nothing!

-The only exception to this rule is a test case that specifically checks that an exception is properly thrown.
-In all other test cases, it is a mortal sin to catch an exception and do nothing.
-In general, test cases should not include try-catch blocks.
+The only significant exception to this rule is a test case that specifically checks that an exception is properly thrown.
+In essentially all other test cases, it is wrong sin to catch an exception and do nothing.
+In most situations, test cases should not include try-catch blocks.
 Instead, they should simply throw exceptions to the caller.